Examinations and Goals in PerformanceScholarship Compliance Statement:

 - Gregorian Chant Schola-- Fr.
 Anthony Ruff, OSB, Director.
 Ensemble for any interested and qualified singers, audition interview required.
 Unison singing of Latin Gregorian chant based on scholarly interpretation theories.
 Several appearances per semester at various campus liturgies, rehearsal once a week.

-Thursday Student Recitals: Thursday Student Recitals are held weekly, on alternating campuses (odd Thursdays -- at CSB in the Recital Hall; even Thursdays -- at SJU in the Choral Rehearsal Room MU 028, unless noted for alternative space).
+Thursday Student Recitals: Thursday Student Recitals are held weekly.
 All music majors are required to attend.
 Attendance is taken.
 Anyone wishing to perform can fill out the form by clicking here.
 By clicking 'submit' at the end of the form, it will be emailed to the recital coordinator.
 Individuals need to submit their form by noon on Monday of the week they wish to perform.
 Early submission of forms for later dates is recommended since recitals often fill up.
 Performers are accepted on a first come, first served basis.